wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

     In addition to installing the required packages, this command updates the `dependencies` section of your `package.json` file

 1. We now need to include a WebAssembly file to be run from the browser.

-    In your project directory (called `wasmer-hello-world`), create a new subdirectory called `static`
+In your project directory create a new subdirectory called `static`

     ```bash
     $ mkdir static